1Computer1/scary-monads/README.md

 # scary-monads

-A proof-of-concept of the following things in JavaScript:
+A proof-of-concept of things in JavaScript almost, but not quite, entirely unlike:

-- Something like algebraic data types
+- Algebraic data types
-- Something like type classes
+- Type classes
-- Something like monads
+- Do-notation
-- Something like do-notation
+- Type inference

-- Something really ugly
+It is really ugly, to say the least.
 Currently WIP (do I even want to touch this ever again?).
 See test folder for some quick examples.